metio/terraform-provider-k8s/docs/data-sources/postgresql_cnpg_io_cluster_v1_manifest.md

 Optional:

 - `owner` (Attributes) Owner is the PostgreSQL user owning the tablespace (see [below for nested schema](#nestedatt--spec--tablespaces--owner))
-- `temporary` (Boolean) When set to true, the tablespace will be added as a 'temp_tablespaces'entry in PostgreSQL, and will be available to automatically house tempdatabase objects, or other temporary files.
-Please refer to PostgreSQLdocumentation for more information on the 'temp_tablespaces' GUC.
+- `temporary` (Boolean) When set to true, the tablespace will be added as a 'temp_tablespaces' entry in PostgreSQL, and will be available to automatically house temp database objects, or other temporary files.
+Please refer to PostgreSQL documentation for more information on the 'temp_tablespaces' GUC.

 <a id="nestedatt--spec--tablespaces--storage"></a>
 ### Nested Schema for `spec.tablespaces.storage`